manjeetsaggi/drupal-6-modules/linkchecker/README.txt

 1. Place the entire linkchecker folder into your modules directory.
 2. Go to Administer -> Site building -> Modules and enable the Link checker module.
 3. Go to Administer -> Site configuration -> Link checker and enable the node types to scan.
+4. Check all HTML tags that should be scanned.
-4. Adjust the other parameters if the defaults don't suit your needs.
+5. Adjust the other parameters if the defaults don't suit your needs.
-5. Save configuration
+6. Save configuration
-6. Wait for cron to check all your links... this may take some time! :-)
+7. Wait for cron to check all your links... this may take some time! :-)

 If links are broken they should appear after a while under this url: http://example.com/admin/reports/linkchecker